 How to do the evaluation

-- Tell the employee this review is just part of managing your business.
+Tell the associate this review is just part of managing your business.

-- Don't do it in on a bench in a mall where both of you could easily be distracted.
-Go over your review in private or somewhere away from other employee's ears, like a coffeehouse or restaurant.
+Don't do it in on a bench in a mall where both of you could easily be distracted.
+Go over your review in private or somewhere away from others' ears, like a coffeehouse or restaurant.

-- I usually ask the employee each of the questions and ask how they'd score themselves - then concur or tell them why.
+I usually ask the associate each of the questions and ask how they'd score themselves - then concur or tell them why.